sanchitpathak7/Terraform/README.md

 - Install Terraform - https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli
 - Configure credentials as per requirement.

-Prepare the working directory for operations by setting up the necessary dependencies and configurations specified in the files
+`terraform init`: Prepare the working directory for operations by setting up the necessary dependencies and configurations specified in the files
-`terraform init`

-Review the configuration before execution
+`terraform plan`: Review the configuration before execution
-`terraform plan`

-Apply configuation to execute creation of resources.
+`terraform apply`: Apply configuation to execute creation of resources.
-`terraform apply`

-Terraform will not make any changes to existing infrastructure.
+`terraform refresh`: Terraform will not make any changes to existing infrastructure.
 Will update its state file to reflect the current state of resources.
-`terraform refresh`

-Delete configuration to delete resources.
+`terraform destroy`: Delete configuration to delete resources.
-`terraform destroy`